 Informally, the control flow program feature tracks the volume of inputs flowing through different control flow paths in the program, essentially describing the input space partitioning.
-To understand how the algorithm implemented in a

-331 program impacts the number of inputs corresponding to each 332 control flow path in a program, consider the execution of 333 functions searchA, searchB and searchC on graph G_a from 334 Fig. 3.
-Regardless of their small implementation differences, 335 searchA and searchB use DFS to visit the nodes of G_a in the order 1, 2, 3, 4, without any backtracking.
-Similarly, searchC 336 337 uses BFS to visit G_a in the same order 1, 2, 3, 4.
-Observe that 338 the order of visiting nodes, including backtracking, directly 339 corresponds to a specific sequence of control flow decisions, 340 i.e., a specific control flow path, in each program.
-Now con-341 sider the executions of the functions on graph G_b .
-Despite 342 the extra edge in this graph, functions searchA and searchB 343 still visit its nodes in the same order as graph G_a , i.e., 1, 2, 3, 4, without any backtracking.
-Thus, the executions of searchA 344 345 and searchB on G_a and G_b follow identical control flow paths.
-In other words, these two input graphs fall into the 346 347 same input equivalence class for both searchA and searchB.
-348 In contrast, when graph G_h is given as input to searchC, the 349 order in which its nodes are explored changes to 1, 2, 4, 3.
-350 That is, G_a and G_b do not belong to the same input equiva-351 lence class for searchC.
-Following similar reasoning, graphs G_c and G_d belong to the same input equivalence class for 352 searchC but not for searchA and searchB.
-This is because 353 354 the nodes of G_c and G_d are visited in the same order 1, 2, 4, 3 (i.e. via the same control flow path) by searchC, but not 355 356 by searchA and searchB.
+To understand how the algorithm implemented in a program impacts the number of inputs corresponding to each control flow path in a program, consider the execution of functions searchA, searchB and searchC on graph G_a from Fig. 3.
+Regardless of their small implementation differences, searchA and searchB use DFS to visit the nodes of G_a in the order 1, 2, 3, 4, without any backtracking.
+Similarly, searchC uses BFS to visit G_a in the same order 1, 2, 3, 4.
+Observe that the order of visiting nodes, including backtracking, directly corresponds to a specific sequence of control flow decisions, i.e., a specific control flow path, in each program.
+Now consider the executions of the functions on graph G_b .
+Despite the extra edge in this graph, functions searchA and searchB still visit its nodes in the same order as graph G_a , i.e., 1, 2, 3, 4, without any backtracking.
+Thus, the executions of searchA and searchB on G_a and G_b follow identical control flow paths.
+In other words, these two input graphs fall into the same input equivalence class for both searchA and searchB.
+In contrast, when graph G_h is given as input to searchC, the order in which its nodes are explored changes to 1, 2, 4, 3.
+That is, G_a and G_b do not belong to the same input equivalence class for searchC.
+Following similar reasoning, graphs G_c and G_d belong to the same input equivalence class for searchC but not for searchA and searchB.
+This is because the nodes of G_c and G_d are visited in the same order 1, 2, 4, 3 (i.e. via the same control flow path) by searchC, but not by searchA and searchB.

-357 The control flow feature represents the sizes of the input equivalence classes.
-For our example, the feature is computed 358 for each program by counting the number of graphs that are 359 explored in the exact same order by the program.
-Finally, an 360 361 application of K-means clustering using the control flow fea-362 ture successfully ignores the small syntactical differences between searchA and searchB and clusters them together, 363 364 while placing searchC into a different cluster.
+The control flow feature represents the sizes of the input equivalence classes.
+For our example, the feature is computed for each program by counting the number of graphs that are explored in the exact same order by the program.
+Finally, an application of K-means clustering using the control flow feature successfully ignores the small syntactical differences between searchA and searchB and clusters them together, while placing searchC into a different cluster.